 Just as Hamilton has been all-pervasive on Broadway since it opened there last summer, there's been little talk of anything but Harry Potter's official stage debut over here since the first announcement was made revealing that it was on its way over a year ago.
 (There was previously a small two-man fringe show called Potted Potter that raced through all the books to date in 70 minutes that transferred from the Trafalgar Studios small house to the Garrick where it was Olivier nominated...
 Read more

-Performances of Harry Potter and the Cursed Child are set to recommence at the Palace Theatre from Jul.
-21, 2021.
-For more information, read here.
+Performances of Harry Potter and the Cursed Child are set to recommence at the Palace Theatre from October 14.
+Harry Potter and the Cursed Child tickets are on sale now.

 Based on an original new story by J.K.
 Rowling, Jack Thorne and John Tiffany, Harry Potter and the Cursed Child is a new play by Jack Thorne.
 It is the eighth story in the Harry Potter series and the first official Harry Potter story to be presented on stage.